Bwar/Nebula/README.md

 <a name="ChangeLog"></a>
 ## Change log
+#### v1.7.0
+   - IO optimization, codec plug-in.
+   - remove shared_from_this of Channel and Actor and use ChannelWatcher and ActorWatcher instead to improve performance.
+   - removed the unload feature of dynamically loaded plugins (which reduces performance).
+   - raw data codec is independent into codec.
+   - add cassandra client codec.
+   - add support for password verification of redis cluster.
+   - improve log performance; add asynchronous file logs.
 #### v1.6.2
    - circuit breaker optimization
    - http chunk decode bug fixed; resp bulk string bug fixed